Tutorial 6 - Reading from a File

 Part 0.
 Intro

-Today, we’ll be combining a number of the concepts we’ve been practicing the last few weeks in order to create a version of the game known as Wordle:
+Today, we’ll be combining a number of the concepts we’ve been practicing the last few weeks in order to create a version of a game called Wordle:

 1. using loops